Mohamed1756/Contract-extraction-assistant/README.md

    docker compose up --build
    ```
    This launches the Flask backend (http://localhost:5000) and the Vite frontend (http://localhost:5173).

+   > ⚠️ **Important**: Make sure to create the `.env` file with your Mistral API key *before* running `docker compose up`.
+If the API key is not found, the system will fall back to regex-only mode with reduced accuracy.
 4. **Open the app** at `http://localhost:5173`, upload a PDF, and watch the results stream in.

 > Want to stop the containers?
 Run `docker compose down`.